Modern Historical Fiction- out of time. Or is it?

 Though published in 1928, the action in this great biographical tour de force takes place across the centuries, from the 16th to the 20th.

-Narcissus and Goldmund -
+Narcissus and Goldmund - Hermann Hesse

 A wonderful novel published in 1930.
-Hesse describes events that took place in medieval Europe (14th Century) -
+Hesse describes events that took place in medieval Europe (14th Century) - a whopping 600 hundred years earlier.

 Written many decades or centuries after the events they describe, these are stories that continue to inspire and entertain us.
 They have remained in print and enjoyed still today because they combine sound research with brilliant writing skills.
-There might even be an argument for suggesting that historical fiction written retrospectively has advantages over that which is simply written at the time -
+There might even be an argument for suggesting that historical fiction written retrospectively has advantages over that which is simply written at the time - steeped in all the confusion, propaganda, prejudices and mis-information that every generation is prone to.

 For instance ...

-Dickens, Hesse, Tolstoy and Woolf -
+Dickens, Hesse, Tolstoy and Woolf - all wrote great novels about the past.

 And although he was a playwright rather than a novelist, dear old Shakespeare should not be forgotten in this context.
 Hardly anything he wrote was of his own times.
 Yet the universality of his work means that he can exist happily in any culture, in any translation at any time, and probably always will.

 So don't be put off if your favourite writer of historical fiction seems a bit removed in time from the reality of what they are writing about.
-They might well be seated in a comfy chair, with a cup of tea to hand -
+They might well be seated in a comfy chair, with a cup of tea to hand - and they might well be surrounded by all the modern advantages of electronic media, but if they have done their homework, and if they are blessed with imagination and invention, they might just be a little more in touch with the past than we give them credit for.

 Robert Stephen Parry 2014